-Carl spent his first full season in the majors in 2017, settling into a set-up role for the Cubs in which he recorded 25 holds and pitched to a 2.98 ERA (22 ER/66.1 IP) in 73 relief appearances...
-Since making his major league debut with Chicago in September of 2015, has posted a 3.28 ERA (39 ER/107.0 IP) while going 5-5 with two saves and 31 holds in 114 career games ... has struck out 150 and walked 55...
-As of the end of the 2017 season, he was one of only five active MLB players drafted and signed in the 48th round or later (also Efren Navarro, Vidal Nuño, Jarrod Dyson and Nik Turley) ... he is the first to play for the Cubs after being drafted and signed in the 48th round or later since Justin Speier in 1998 (55th round, 1995)...
-Acquired from Texas, July 22, 2013, with infielder Mike Olt and pitchers Justin Grimm and Neil Ramirez for pitcher Matt Garza ... originally selected by Texas in the 48th round of the 2011 draft...
-Went 20-11 with a 2.21 ERA (78 ER/317.2 IP), seven saves and a complete game in 110 career minor league outings, including 49 starts ... transitioned from a starter to a reliever in 2015...
-Struck out 404 batters in 317.2 minor league innings, good for an average of 11.4 strikeouts per 9.0 innings, and walked just 149 ... allowed just four homers in his minor league career...
-Named the Cubs fifth-best prospect heading into the 2015 season by Baseball America ... the publication ranked him as the franchise's third-best prospect prior to the 2014 campaign...
-Participated in the Cubs Rookie Development program in January of 2014 and the Cubs Caravan in 2015...
+Carl has spent the last two full seasons on the major league roster, recording 48 holds and posting a 2.81 ERA (37 ER/118.1 IP) in 131 relief outings ... has limited opponents to a .160 average in that span, the third-best mark among N.L. relievers ...
+Since making his major league debut with Chicago in September of 2015, has posted a 3.06 ERA (54 ER/159.0 IP) while going 8-7 with two saves and 54 holds in 172 career games ... has struck out 217 and walked 87 ...
+Acquired from Texas, July 22, 2013, with infielder Mike Olt and pitchers Justin Grimm and Neil Ramirez for pitcher Matt Garza ... originally selected by Texas in the 48th round of the 2011 draft ...
+Has gone 20-12 with a 2.25 ERA (80 ER/319.2 IP), seven saves and a complete game in 113 career minor league outings, including 49 starts ... transitioned from a starter to a reliever in 2015 ...
+Named the Cubs fifth-best prospect heading into the 2015 season by Baseball America ... the publication ranked him as the franchise's third-best prospect prior to the 2014 campaign ...
+Participated in the Cubs Rookie Development program in January of 2014 and the Cubs Caravan in 2015 ...
 Named a 2013 mid-season South Atlantic League All-Star with Single-A Hickory ...
-Baseball America named him to the Minor League All-Star team following the season...
-Graduated from Mid-Carolina High School in Prosperity, S.C...
+Baseball America named him to the Minor League All-Star team following the season ...
+Graduated from Mid-Carolina High School in Prosperity, S.C ...
+Was one of only four active MLB players drafted and signed in the 48th round or later to appear in a MLB game in 2018 (also Efren Navarro, Vidal Nuño and Jarrod Dyson) ... he is the first to play for the Cubs after being drafted and signed in the 48th round or later since Justin Speier in 1998 (55th round, 1995) ...
 Is the fifth true Cubs pitcher to wear a single-digit uniform number (also, Tony Jacobs in 1948; Walt Lanfranconi, Wimpy Quinn and Johnny Schmitz in 1941) ... his uniform number is the lowest to be worn by a true Cubs pitcher since Jacobs sported number two.

 Carl spent his first full season in the majors, and was one of the most dominant relievers in the National League ... led N.L. relievers with a .134 batting average against while his 12.75 strikeouts per 9.0 innings ranked seventh ... his 25 holds were tied for fifth-most by a Cubs reliever in a single season...
 All told, was 5-4 with a 2.98 ERA (22 ER/66.1 IP) in 73 relief appearances ... walked 38, struck out 94, allowed six homers and recorded a 1.01 WHIP...
 Led all major league relievers with just 3.93 hits allowed per 9.0 innings ... marked the best single-season mark for a Cubs reliever in franchise history, surpassing Carlos Marmol's 4.12 hits allowed per 9.0 IP in 2008...
 Limited opponents to a .503 OPS, fourth-lowest among all N.L. relievers. © Held the opponent scoreless in 62 of 73 outings ... struck out at least one batter in 58 of 73 appearances...
 Left-handed hitters batted .119 (13-for-109), the second-lowest mark for a right-handed reliever against left-handed batters ...
 Houston's Chris Devenski held left-handed batters to a .111 average (16-for-144)...
 Pitched to a 0.79 ERA (2 ER/22.2 IP) in his first 25 games through June 7 ... held opponents to a .085 average (6-for-71) and .376 OPS in that span...
 Starting June 9, posted a 6.95 ERA (17 ER/22.0 IP) in 24 outings through August 6, as he walked 19 and struck out 33 ... rebounded by posting a 1.25 ERA (3 ER/21.2 IP) in his final 24 outings, issuing just eight walks compared to 30 strikeouts...
 Earned his first-career win, April 21 at Cincinnati ... tossed a scoreless 10th inning in the Cubs' 6-5, 11-inning triumph...
 Twice pitched a season-high 2.0 innings: April 13 vs. the Dodgers and May 2 vs. the Phillies...
 Began the season with 12 scoreless outings (12.0 IP) through May 2 ... contributed to a career-high 13.0-inning scoreless streak dating to 2016...
 Finished the season with 9.2 scoreless innings spanning 11 outings, September 10-30 ... opponents batted .067 (2-for-30) ... did not allow a hit in his final 10 games (8.2 IP)...
 Appeared in seven postseason games, pitching at least 1.0-scoreless inning in four of those outings ... however he allowed six earned runs in a combined 0.1 innings in his other three outings.